 Managing Discomfort and Fatigue

-During menstruation, some women may experience discomfort and fatigue.
-To ensure a comfortable and enjoyable snorkeling experience, it is essential to address these issues.
+Women can feel bad and tired during their period.
+We must help them feel good while snorkeling.
 First, consider practicing stress-relief techniques such as deep breathing exercises, light stretching, or even yoga before snorkeling.
 This will help you to feel more relaxed and better prepared for the activity.

 Additionally, it is important to choose the appropriate menstrual products that allow for easy movement and prevent leakage.
 Options include tampons and menstrual cups, as these are specifically designed for use during water activities.